ETC-A/etca-spec/extensions/stack-and-functions/README.md

 ## Added Call Instructions

-- The conditional absolute register function call will conditionally store the next instruction's address in the link register and jump to the address stored inside `RRR`
+- The conditional absolute register function call will conditionally store the next instruction's address in the link register and jump to the address stored inside `RRR`.
-- The absolute unconditional functional call will store the next instruction's address in the link register and jump to the address specified by `III IIII IIII I000` for the lower 15 bits with any upper bits being preserved from the current instruction address.
+- The absolute unconditional functional call will store the next instruction's address in the link register and jump to the address specified by `III IIII IIII I000`.
+Any bits above the these 15 specified bits will be preserved from the current instruction's address.

 ## Stack Semantics

-- The stack grows down towards address 0
+- The stack grows down towards address 0.
 - Before executing the call instruction, it is the callers job to ensure that SP is properly aligned to register width on systems that do not support unaligned memory access.

 # Example Function Call Snippets